-Consider model \eqref{eq:Model_eq_simulCovProbBorder} with settings and parameters values as used for the simulation behind Table \ref{tab:CoverageProb2}.
-Rejection probabilities based on 500 replicates were calculated testing the three proposed hypotheses defined in Section \ref{AICM_sec:tests}, which in Tables \ref{tab:rejectionProbSmall}, and \ref{tab:rejectionProbLarge} are referred to as ``first'', ``second'' and ``third'' $H_0$.
-We only show results ``small'' (Table \ref{tab:rejectionProbSmall}) and ``large'' (Table \ref{tab:rejectionProbLarge}) distances between parameter values of OP2, as all results for ``medium'' are between these and do not add interesting insight.
-Each one of these tables show the rejection probabilities for different ordinal predictors, hypotheses, confidence regions and sample sizes.
+Consider model \eqref{eq:Model_eq_simulCovProbBorder} with settings and parameters values as used for the simulation presented in Table \ref{tab:CoverageProb2}.
+Rejection probabilities based on 500 replicates were calculated testing the three proposed hypotheses defined in Section \ref{AICM_sec:tests}, which in Tables \ref{tab:rejectionProbSmall} and \ref{tab:rejectionProbLarge} are referred to as ``first'', ``second'' and ``third'' $H_0$.
+We only show results for ``small'' (Table \ref{tab:rejectionProbSmall}) and ``large'' (Table \ref{tab:rejectionProbLarge}) distances between parameter values of OP2, as all results for ``medium'' are between these and do not add interesting insight.
+Each one of these tables shows the rejection probabilities for different ordinal predictors, hypotheses, confidence regions and sample sizes.

-Comparisons between Table \ref{tab:CoverageProb2} of Section \ref{AICM_sec:CRsAndCovProb} and those of the current section are not straightforward, because coverage probabilities in Section \ref{AICM_sec:CRsAndCovProb} were computed using confidence regions for the whole parameter vector ($r=p$), whereas rejection probabilities were computed using only two degrees of freedom when testing OP1 and three when testing OP2.
-Therefore, the quantiles $\chi^2_{r;1-\alpha}$ in \eqref{eq:CRMT_CCIupdatedMLEsubset3} for UCCR and in \eqref{eq:CRMT_CIupdatedMLEsubset2} for CCR differ between the Sections.
+Comparisons between Table \ref{tab:CoverageProb2} of Section \ref{AICM_sec:CRsAndCovProbx} and those of the current section are not straightforward, because coverage probabilities in Section \ref{AICM_sec:CRsAndCovProbx} were computed using confidence regions for the whole parameter vector ($r=p$), whereas rejection probabilities were computed using only two degrees of freedom when testing OP1 and three when testing OP2.
+Therefore, the quantiles $\chi^2_{r;1-\alpha}$ in \eqref{eq:CRMT_CCIupdatedMLEsubset3} for UCCR and in \eqref{eq:CRMT_CIupdatedMLEsubset2} for CCR differ between the sections.

 Results are only shown for CCR and UCCR; results for the ACR are largely identical to those for the CCR, because parameters in UCCR$\setminus$CCR are not normally in the $H_0$.